Be a Tracking Leader

 Becoming a tracking Leader

-From there, the most common path to becoming a Tracking Leader is to participate in the Tracking Apprentice program.
-Here you will learn the tracking and leadership skills you need.
-If you already have these skills, however, you may skip this step.
-The path to leadership is different for everyone.
-When both you and the Leadership Team feel confident in your skills, and you meet the qualifications below, the next is to take the tracking leader evaluation.
-This formal evaluation consists of a written and a field component and provides valuable feedback on the strengths of your tracking and leadership skills and areas for improvement.
-The evaluation also provides an objective assessment of tracking ability, which verifies that the data our Tracking Leaders collect is accurate and reliable.
-After being promoted to Tracking Leader, we will continue to pair you with an experienced leader for your first several trips, who will shadow you to provide assistance if necessary, until you feel confident leading on your own.
-We also strongly encourage Tracking Leaders to participate in a CyberTracker Track and Sign Certification to both develop their skills and receive certification. |
+When both you and the Leadership Team feel confident in your skills, and you meet the qualifications below, you are ready to begin.
+The next is to take the tracking leader evaluation.
+This formal evaluation consists of a written and a field component, and provides valuable feedback on the strengths of your tracking and leadership skills and areas for improvement.
+The evaluation also provides an objective assessment of your tracking ability, which helps to verify that the data collected by our Tracking Leaders is accurate and reliable.

 Tracking leader Qualifications